 A Combo Card is the combination of an Employment Authorization Document(EAD) and Advance Parole permission (AP).
-It looks similar to an EAD card itself but includes extra text that reads, "Serves as I-512 Advance Parole”.
-The combo card will only be granted when you apply for I-131 and I-765 at the same time.
-If you file them separately or you only applied for one, you will most likely get a EAD card and/or AP paperwork.
+It looks similar to a EAD card itself but include extra text that reads, "Serves as I-512 Advance Parole".
+Combo card will only be granted when you apply I-131 and I-765 at same time.
+If you file them separately or you only applied one, you will most likely get a EAD card and/or AP paperwork.

 How long is combo card valid?

-USCIS issues combo cards for a period of one or two years.
-This depends on the average processing time of your petition.
+USCIS issue combo card for a period of one or two year depends on the average processing time of your petition.
 Normally, the validity period should be enough to cover the application pending time.
 And if your case is taking longer, you can apply to renew your combo card.